 Egoism is a teleological theory of ethics that sets as its goal the benefit, pleasure, or greatest good of the oneself alone.
 It is contrasted with altruism, which is not strictly self-interested, but includes in its goal the interests of others as well.
 There are at least three different ways in which the theory of egoism can be presented:

-Ethical Egoism— This is the claim that individuals should always to act in their own best interest.
+This is the claim that individuals should always act in their own best interest.
 It is a normative claim.
-If ethical egoism is true, that appears to imply that psychological egoism is false: there would be no point to saying that we ought to do what we must do by nature.
+If ethical egoism is true, that appears to imply that psychological egoism is false: there would be no point to arguing that we ought to do what we must do by nature.

 But if altruism is possible, why should it be avoided?
 Some writers suggest we all should focus our resources on satisfying our own interests, rather than those of others.
 Society will then be more efficient and this will better serve the interests of all.
 By referring to the interests of all, however, this approach reveals itself to be a version of utilitarianism, and not genuine egoism.
 It is merely a theory about how best to achieve the greatest good for the greatest number.

-An alternative formulation of ethical egoism states that I ought to act in my own self-interest–even if this conflicts with the values and interests of others–simply because that is what I value most.
-It is not clear how an altruist could argue with such an individualistic ethical egoist, but it is also not clear that such an egoist should choose to argue with the altruist.
-Since the individualistic egoist believes that whatever serves his own interests is (morally) right, he will want everyone else to be altruistic.
-Otherwise they would not serve the egoist's interests!
-It seems that anyone who truly believed in individualistic ethical egoism could not promote the theory without inconsistency.
-Indeed, the self-interest of the egoist is best served by publicly claiming to be an altruist and thereby keeping everyone's good favor.
+An alternative formulation of ethical egoism states that I ought always to act in my own self-interest–even if this conflicts with the values and interests of others–simply because that is what I desire most.
+It is not clear how an altruist could find common ground to argue with such an individualistic ethical egoist, but it is also not clear why such an egoist would ever want to argue against the altruist: Since the individualistic egoist believes that whatever serves his own interests is (morally) right, he will want everyone else to be altruistic.
+Otherwise they would not serve the egoist’s own interests!
+It seems that anyone who truly believed in individualistic ethical egoism could not publicly promote the theory without such inconsistency.
+Indeed, the self-interest of the egoist is best served by publicly claiming to be an altruist and thereby keeping everyone’s good favor.